 Shimano Stella SW 2013 : The Review

-Basically 99 out of every 100 anglers in the world have heard of the Stella, but for the 1 in 100 who didn't, it's the flagship spinning reel of Shimano, appearing for the first time exactly 20 years ago.
-It was in the year 1993 that the first Stella made its debut as a spinning reel built to the highest possible standards, and costing nearly 4 times as much as the most expensive spinning reels available back then.
-It came in the smaller sizes initially, then the larger sizes followed over the following couple of years
+Basically 99 out of every 100 anglers in the world have heard of the Stella, but for the 1 in 100 who hasn't, it's Shimano's flagship spinning reel which came to life exactly 20 years ago.
+It was in the year 1993 that the first Stella made its debut as a spinning reel built to the highest possible standards, with a price tag nearly 4 times as much as the most expensive spinning reels available back then.
+These first Stellas were small freshwater reels in sizes up to 4000 only, then a couple of years later the series grew to include big saltwater reels up to 10000 size.

-This is a photo of the saltwater Stella 10000 from that first generation.
-The Stella was the first spinning reel ever to have ball bearings in every friction point, including areas where no one has thought of putting bearings before such as the line roller, worm gear, and spool.
+This is a photo of a Stella 10000 from that first saltwater generation of 1995.
+The Stella had ball bearings everywhere, including in places such as the line roller, worm gear, and spool.
 The smoothness and free spinning were unprecedented, parts were built well enough that many of those first reels are still in service today, and emphasis has always been put on superior drag performance.
 Over the following two decades the Stella morphed and developed, but those distinctive characteristics and the status of a luxurious spinning reel were always closely guarded by Shimano.
-I've even seen it featured in a cartoon!
+It even appeared in a cartoon!

 Have no idea what that is, but the guy has the same look that I have on my face when I examine a new reel!

 You were probably as surprised as I was when the news about a new Stella SW came out late last year.
-For one, a new Stella means that the 2008 model would have had an extremely short life of just 5 years, and it arises the worrying question of why a new model is needed when the old reel was performing flawlessly and continuing to be the most popular big game spinning reel in the world?
-It's no secret that, despite the rubbish claims by Daiwa's dealers, the latest generation of Saltiga has not been selling well at all, even losing some of the market share used to be held by the original 2001 Saltiga.
-I had many question on my mind and just couldn't wait to buy one and figure out what has changed and why.
-I initially intended to take it easy and post the review in August at earliest, but since nearly 3 out of every 10 emails I received in the past two months were enquires about the SW, I decided to put a couple of other reels on hold and fished it as much as I could and after about 150 hours of use I believe that I'm ready to share my findings.
+For one, a new Stella means that the 2008 model would have had an extremely short life of just 5 years, and it raises the worrying question of why a new model is needed when the existing one has been performing flawlessly and continues to be the most popular big game spinning reel in the world.
+It's no secret that the 2008 Stella SW is selling more than any of its competitors, and that the 2010 is nowhere near as popular as its predecessor the 2001 Saltiga Z/ I had many questions on my mind and just couldn't wait to buy one and figure out what has changed and why.
+I initially intended to take it easy and post the review in August at earliest, but since nearly 3 out of every 10 emails I received in the past two months were enquiries about this SW, I decided to put other projects on hold to fish this new Stella as much as I could.
+After about 150 hours of use I believe that I'm ready to share my findings.
 First though here are some photos of it when new

 The box is notably larger than previous generations, and the embossed and gilded lettering looks and feels nice.
 Shimano always pays attention to the packaging of the Stella SW and they have a habit of colouring the box to match the reel as you'd see if you check the colours of previous Stella SW and their boxes.